aldrinaran/RandomNames/README.md

 # Random Names
 Welcome to the Random Names for Android!
-This is an app to generate full name by call api from an api developed by https://randomuser.me/
+This is an app to generate full name by calling an api developed by https://randomuser.me/

 This is an open source Android app developed using https://flutter.dev/ by Aldrin Aran Bilong.
 The source code is available on GitHub under the MIT license; the app is also available on Google Play.